 2. Accelerated Training Paths – a Quick Start Into the Healthcare Industry

 Many careers in healthcare require years and years of education before you can get started.
-However, to become a PSW through the NACC Personal Support Worker Program offered by Cestar College, all you need is 7 months of immersive training.
+However, to become a PSW through the NACC Personal Support Worker Program offered by Cestar College, you only need 7 months of immersive training.

-By the time you graduate, you will have all the theoretical knowledge and practical experience that employers are looking for.
+By the time you graduate, you will have all the theoretical knowledge, skills, and practical experience employers are looking for.

 3. Various Opportunities for PSW Career Growth

 PSWs can grow in their career by gaining more work experience through time or through continued education.
-Various trainings are available online, through institutions, or even through employers.
+Various pieces of training are available online, through institutions, or even through employers.
 You can even find courses that are free of charge such as those offered by the Canadian Centre for Health and Safety.

 Additionally, as you get more experience, more varied work environments will open up for you.
 For example, experienced PSWs can work in hospitals as surgical suite attendants or perioperative support assistants.